FAQ

 The principal functions of a Notary Public are to:

-What documents do you typically notarise?
+What documents does Swift Notary notarise?

 Australian Government Issued Documents